mattburnett-repo/cc-ecom-rest-api-v2/README.md

 ## Future development / To do
 * Everything can always be better...
-* Build a nicer login / register UX/UI using EJS
 * Tests are wrecked after refactoring everything to load from index.js instead of app.js
+* Figure out how to get around EJS bugginess and implement better messaging